rbouckaert/transmission/doc/tutorial/README.md

 	So, values below -1 do not make sense, and values over 4 indicate 5 transmission happen on a branch.
 Note that this many transmissions only tend to happen when there are very long branches in the tree, and suggest a sampling probability of hosts being on the low side of where the transmission tree model makes sense.
 	The default prior is uniform in the range -1 to 4.
 * A constant size population is assumed for the coalescent process inside each host.
 Together with the sampling and transmission hazard they determine the length of branches, so be aware the population size prior and parameters of the hazard functions interact with each other.
-The prior on the population size is uniform [0, +Infinity] by default.
+The prior on the population size is uniform [0, +Infinity) by default.
 If you observe a collapse of the tree during the MCMC coinciding with a collapsing value of the population size it may be worth increasing the value of the lower bound.
 For estimating marginal likelihoods through nested or path sampling, make sure to specify a reasonable upper bound in order to make the prior propper.
+* A uniform prior is assumed for the origin of the tree, that is, the place where the host at the root of the tree got infected.
+The default is set to uniform [0, +Infinity).
+If you have any information about the age of the outbreak it makes sense to specify the upper bound and make this a proper prior.

 Since we don't want the analysis to take too long, we only run for 5 million samples.

 > * In the MCMC panel, set the chainLength to 5 million samples.
-> * Optionally, you might want to reduce the log frequency of the screen logger to 100000.
+> * Optionally, you might want to reduce the log frequency of the screen logger to 100000 and that for the trace and tree logger to 2000.
 > * Safe the file to `roetzer.xml`

 <figure>